 Miscellaneous clinical observations, e.g. respiratory therapy (ventilation management), speech language pathology (swallow evaluation), occupational therapy (home evaluation), vocational rehab, wellness opportunities, Huntington’s and ALS multidisciplinary clinics, spasticity casting, and more.

 - Formal resident assessment includes 3 "live patient exams" and two written exams (administered by the Neuro Consortium).

 - Other informal assessments occur throughout the year to assure the resident is progressing in clinical skill development.

 FEES AND EARNINGS

 - Residents earn a standard PT salary for the 30 hours/week patient care time (0.75 FTE) with benefits.
-Estimated salary range is $40-45K, dependent on prior experience.
+Estimated salary is ~$48K, dependent on prior experience.

 - Additional fees are required for the didactic portion of the residency and are paid directly to the Neurologic Physical Therapy Professional Education Consortium.
-Fees are subject to change ($2600 in 2019).
+Fees are subject to change ($2730 for 2020-21).
 The fees for this didactic portion are due prior to the start of the residency program.
 Residents are responsible for registering and paying according to the consortium deadlines.